 Solving the Individual Customer Lifetime Value puzzle requires a combination of master data management to "connect the dots" between systems and analytics to "do the math."

-Master data management solutions, such as Profisee Master Data Maestro, are able to rationalize customer data across multiple operational systems, allowing you to create a single view of your customers.
+Master data management solutions, such as the Profisee Platform, are able to rationalize customer data across multiple operational systems, allowing you to create a single view of your customers.
 To do this, MDM platforms typically consolidate the customer information from each system, and then use data quality, verification, parsing, and matching to uniquely identify each customer and tie together their identities across all systems.
 In the end, each unique customer is represented by a single golden record with the most complete picture of that customer, creating a handle for downstream analytics.

 This new Customer Master can then serve as the source for your analytics platform, and once married with the sales transactions across all systems, you can calculate the total value of each individual customer.